sabas/doesitrender/README.md

 Test if a tag is supported by default OSM rendering.

-Generated from osm.xml stylesheet both in sqlite form and in JSON form (latter is used for the application).
+Semi-automatic extraction of tags from the xml stylesheet generated from [OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto).

+Tags are listed in taglist.md in alphabetical order (keys are sections).
+From this file the json renders/mapnikcarto.js it's generated.

 Live on http://sabas.github.io/doesitrender/